a-l-h/splunk-app-proper-alerts/doc/compatibility.rst

 Splunk
 ######

-This application is compatible with Splunk 7.2.x.....
+This App is compatible with Splunk 7.x and 8.x versions.